THE MEANING OF HUMAN-COMPUTER INTERACTION

 whatever “area” for 20-30 years may be considered as expert.

-2. Identifying emerging phenomena, issues, and challenges in HCI,
+emerging phenomena, issues, and challenges in HCI, addressing which would

-4. Asking what philosophy means for understanding stakeholders and for
+what philosophy means for understanding stakeholders and for design of

 Nevertheless, I have found that none in neither the list